Chip savings app review

 - You have control over the automatic transactions.
 Deposits can be decreased, increased or cancelled before they go ahead.

-- Live chat customer support 8am-5pm Monday to Friday.
+- Live chat customer support 8am-8pm Monday to Friday.

 - It isn’t possible to set up a standing order.

 If budgeting and saving effectively is a bit of a sore point for you, Chip can be a quick and potentially free solution – you won’t have to think about how much to put aside or when, because the app will do it for you.
 Ah, the joys of tech.

 With Chip, you can set saving goals and achieve them without going through the trouble of doing the maths.
-While it doesn’t offer too much else, Chip is a great app to improve your saving habits and put aside some money, be it to go on a well-deserved holiday or put together the deposit for a house.
+Chip is a great app to improve your saving habits and put aside some money, be it to go on a well-deserved holiday or put together the deposit for a house.
+It is also continuing to innovate and add to its services with new accounts like its Prize Savings Account and Instant Access Account.
+Just watch out for those additional charges if you do take advantage of its automatic savings features and are on the Basic free plan.

 Frequently asked questions